 7 Reasons Why Cannabis Is One of the Best Preventive Medicine

 The cannabinoids present in marijuana plants can do more than what was first realized.
-With studies conducted all the time and new theories proven correct what we will be able to achieve with marijuana in future is as yet untapped.
-Whether it’s regular marijuana strains or non-high inducing CBD let’s look at seven ways marijuana could help you that you might not have considered before.
+With studies conducted all the time and new theories proven correct, what we will be able to achieve with marijuana in the future is as yet untapped.
+Whether it’s regular marijuana strains or non-high-inducing CBD, let’s look at seven ways marijuana could help you that you might not have considered before.

 1 - Marijuana Reduces Inflammation

-Inflammation of the joints and tissues can occur due to a number of chronic diseases such as Crohn’s disease, arthritis, ulcerative colitis and others.
-You might be aware that inflammation can be avoided by maintaining a good diet and exercising regularly but what you might not know is that cannabis is effective in preventing you from ever becoming inflamed in the first place.
-Both THC and CBD are extremely effective in reducing the inflammation associated with a number of diseases.
+Inflammation of the joints and surrounding tissues can occur in several chronic diseases, such as Crohn’s disease, arthritis, and ulcerative colitis.
+You might be aware that inflammation can be avoided by maintaining a good diet and exercising regularly, but what you might not know is that cannabis is effective in preventing you from ever becoming inflamed in the first place.
+Both THC and CBD are extremely effective in reducing the inflammation associated with several diseases.

 2 - Helps With Digestion

 Throughout the body, there are cannabinoid receptors.
 The stimulation of these receptors by the presence of THC causes wonderfully positive things to happen.
-There are some of these receptors naturally found in our digestive tracts, too.
-One such receptor, anandamide, is responsible for the process of digestion within the body.
-Small wonder then why people get the munchies.
+Some of these receptors are naturally found in our digestive tracts, too.
+One such receptor, anandamide, is responsible for digestion in the body—small wonder then why people get the munchies.

-For those enduring pain due to stomach issues and poor digestion function, using something as convenient as a portable vaporizer may be the answer.
-There are many studies now to show that the anti-inflammatory properties of THC can be helpful in the treatment of IBS, IBD, and Crohn’s disease especially via the use of vaporizers like the Crafty and the Arizer Extreme Q.
+For those enduring pain due to stomach issues and poor digestive function, using something as convenient as a portable vaporizer may be the answer.
+There are many studies now to show that the anti-inflammatory properties of THC can be helpful in the treatment of IBS, IBD, and Crohn’s disease, especially via the use of vaporizers like the Crafty and the Arizer Extreme Q.

 3 - Prevents Cancer from Developing